arulsundaram-a/ms-casestudy/README.md

-# ms-casestudy
+# microserivice-casestudy readme docuemnt
 1.Microservice Case Study Unit testing docuemnts uploaded in git hub under this folder "UnitTestingDocuements".

-2.To run this application we need to create tables in MQSQL and details are in properties file
+2.To run this application we need to create tables in MQSQL and details are in properties file.
+Refer the DDL file under "cloudnativeconfigfiles"

 Need to copy the could config files under this folder "D:\cloud-local", which is available in folder "cloudnativeconfigfiles"